davrec72/clang-meta/README.md

 Save yourself the stress of awaiting the resolution of such discussions by simply isolating away any dependencies on the eventual standards:
 1) Extract out into constexpr helper functions any reflection-related functions whose definition might need to change from this implementation to the eventual standard.
 2) Only interface with those helper functions.
-3) When standards are agreed upon and a compliant compiler is built that supports every reflection you need, alter those helper functions accordingly (or write a metafunction to do it for you) and switch to the new compiler.
+3) When standards are agreed upon and a compliant compiler is built that supports every reflection you need, alter those helper functions accordingly and switch to the new compiler.

 This is a vast new frontier; no need to wait further for all the implementation details to be worked out before beginning exploration.